jetejeda/Azure-Data-Factory-Courses/Azure Data Factory For Data Engineers - Project on Covid19/Course_Notes.md

   - Stablish your project's visibility
   - Select a version control
   - Define a Work Item Process which will be important for our boards.

+### Set-up ADF for CI/CD behavior

+When working with CI/CD on ADF it's common to have at least two ADF's but you can add one or more test ADF if you need them.
+It's a best practice to keep these ADF in separate resource groups which are specific for their environments.

+They typical structure looks like this:

+1. Dev ADF: Will have git enabled so that we can do continuous integration of the code.
+This code will be deployed by a release pipeline via an ARM template
+2. Test ADF: For all the testing required for a production environment.
+You don't need to enable git in this ADF.
+3. Prod ADF: Tested ADF resources and productive code.
+You don't need to enable git in this ADF.

+### ADF Git Configuration

+There are many branching strategies to work with Git.
+The recommendation is to have a main/master branch that will work as the staring point for each feature branch.
+When finished working on the new feature (from the feature branch) you create a Pull Request (PR) to then merge that feature branch into the main branch.
+The main branch should be the only one from which we can publish to the ADF repository.
+ADF also knows this branch as the collaboration branch.
+Once you publish the code from the main branch, that creates a adf_publish branch that has the ARM template.

+#### Steps to enable a Git configuration in ADF

+1. Create a Git repository in Azure DevOps. (you can also use ADF to create a Git repository for you)
+2. Enable a branch policy for the main branch in order to require a PR in order to commit changes to the collaboration branch (main)
+3. Go to ADF and configure git.
+4. Enter the ADF Studio
+5. Click on the Author icon and select "Set up code repository".
+You can also access to this configuration via the manage icon and clicking the "Git configuration" from the "Source Control" options.
+6. Click Configure
+7. Select the repository type (Azure DevOps Git for our scenario)
+8. Select the Active Directory that contains your Azure DevOps organization
+9. Select your DevOps organization name
+10. Select your project name
+11. Select the repository name.
+If you type a repository name that doesn't actually exist within your project, it will be automatically created in Azure DevOps.
+12. Select your Collaboration branch (main/master).
+13. Define a Publish branch.
+It will contain the ARM template after each publish from the collaboration branch.
+14. You have the option to import any existing resources to the repository.
+This is useful if you have been using ADF in Live Mode but you wanna bring each resource into Git.
+15. Click apply.
+You will gain connection to the repo but will get an error related to the main branch (it's because of the branch policy).